Fine-Tuning vs. Pre-Training

 - Volume is low

-- You need fast iteration (fine-tuning is slower to change than prompts)
+- You need fast iteration (fine-tuning is slow to change compared to prompts)